Approach Considerations

 Plain films may show sinus involvement with mucosal thickening, air-fluid levels, and/or bony erosions.

-Head and facial computed tomographic (CT) scanning should be used as the initial investigation in rhinocerebral infections.
+Head and facial CT imaging should be used as the initial investigation in rhinocerebral infections.
 CT scans may show sinusitis of the ethmoid and sphenoid sinuses, as well as orbital and intracranial extension.
 As the disease progresses, bony erosion may occur and the infection may spread into the brain or orbits.
-In addition, because mucormycosis organisms have a predilection for vascular involvement, thromboses of the cavernous sinus or internal carotid artery may occur.[10]
-All of the areas of involvement must be understood in order to plan the extent of surgical debridement.
+Additionally, because mucormycosis organisms have a predilection for vascular involvement, thromboses of the cavernous sinus or internal carotid artery may occur.
+[73] All areas of involvement must be understood, to plan the extent of surgical debridement.

-Magnetic resonance imaging (MRI) of the facial sinuses and brain is superior to a CT scan in assessing the need for ongoing surgery.
+Magnetic resonance imaging (MRI) of the facial sinuses and brain is superior to a CT scan in assessing the degree of tissue invasion and need for ongoing surgery.

 Pulmonary disease